Air Lease (NYSE:AL) Issues Earnings Results, Misses Expectations By $0.09 EPS

-Air Lease (NYSE:AL) issued its earnings results on Wednesday.
-The transportation company reported $0.75 EPS for the quarter, missing analysts’ consensus estimates of $0.84 by ($0.09), MarketWatch Earnings reports.
-Air Lease had a net margin of 23.41% and a return on equity of 7.61%.
+Air Lease (NYSE:AL) announced its quarterly earnings data on Wednesday.
+The transportation company reported $0.75 EPS for the quarter, missing the Zacks’ consensus estimate of $0.84 by ($0.09), MarketWatch Earnings reports.
+Air Lease had a return on equity of 7.61% and a net margin of 23.41%.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 8th.
-Investors of record on Friday, September 10th will be paid a $0.16 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, October 8th.
+Investors of record on Friday, September 10th will be given a $0.16 dividend.
+This represents a $0.64 dividend on an annualized basis and a yield of 1.50%.
 The ex-dividend date is Thursday, September 9th.
-This represents a $0.64 annualized dividend and a yield of 1.50%.
-Air Lease’s payout ratio is 14.58%.
+Air Lease’s dividend payout ratio is presently 14.58%.

 About Air Lease